Planet Earth (2006 TV series)

 Planet Earth is a 2006 nature documentary television miniseries produced as a co-production between the BBC Natural History Unit, BBC Worldwide, Discovery Channel and NHK, in association with CBC.
 Five years in the making, Planet Earth was the most expensive nature documentary series ever commissioned by the BBC and also the first to be filmed in high definition.
 The series received multiple awards, including four Emmy Awards, a Peabody Award, and an award from the Royal Television Society.

 Planet Earth premiered on 5 March 2006 in the United Kingdom on BBC One, and by June 2007 had been shown in 130 countries.
 The original version was narrated by David Attenborough, whilst some international versions used alternative narrators.

 The series has eleven episodes, each of which features a global overview of a different biome or habitat on Earth.
 At the end of each fifty-minute episode, a ten-minute featurette takes a behind-the-scenes look at the challenges of filming the series.

 Ten years later, BBC announced a six-part sequel had been commissioned, titled Planet Earth II, the first television series produced by the BBC in ultra-high-definition (4K).
 David Attenborough returned as narrator and presenter.
 A second sequel, Planet Earth III, was announced and aired in 2023.

 Background

 In 2001 the BBC broadcast The Blue Planet, a series on the natural history of the world's oceans.
 It received critical acclaim, high viewing figures, audience appreciation ratings, and many awards.
 It also became a hugely profitable global brand, eventually being sold to 150 countries worldwide.
 Feedback showed that audiences particularly liked the epic scale, the scenes of new and unusual species and the cinematic quality of the series.
-Programme commissioners were keen for a follow-up, so Alastair Fothergill decided that the Natural History Unit should repeat the formula with a series looking at the whole planet.
+Programme commissioners were keen for a follow-up, so Executive Producer Alastair Fothergill decided that the Natural History Unit should repeat the formula with a series looking at the whole planet.
 The idea for Planet Earth was born, and the series was commissioned by Lorraine Heggessey, then Controller of BBC One, in January 2002.